arpg/Documentation/Installation/README.md

 #### Eigen

-1. Get and install Eigen from http://eigen.tuxfamily.org/index.php?title=Main_Page.
+1. Get and install Eigen using your system's package management software, or from http://eigen.tuxfamily.org/index.php?title=Main_Page.

 #### GFlags

-1. Get and install Gflags from https://code.google.com/p/gflags/ or using your system's package management software.
+1. Get and install Gflags using your system's package management software, or from https://github.com/gflags/gflags.
-2. For version >= 2.1.1, in ccmake set variable `GFLAGS_NAMESPACE=google`.
+2. If you are building from source, then for version >= 2.1.1, in ccmake set variable `GFLAGS_NAMESPACE=google`.

-#### Glog
+#### GLog

-1. Get and install Glog from https://code.google.com/p/google-glog/ or using your system's package management software.
+1. Get and install GLog using your system's package management software, or from https://github.com/google/glog.
 2. Set environment variable `GLOG_logtostderr=1`.
 For example, in `~/.bash_profile`:

         export GLOG_logtostderr=1

 #### Ceres Solver

-1. Get and install Ceres Solver from http://ceres-solver.org/ or using your system's package management software.
+1. Get and install Ceres Solver using your system's package management software, or from http://ceres-solver.org/.
 2. If you get any error similar to this:

         ceres-solver/examples/libmv_bundle_adjuster.cc:300:58: error: 'read' was not declared in this scope